mailgun/documentation/source/api-templates.rst

     GET /<domain>/templates

-Returns a list of stored templates in domain
+Returns a list of stored templates for the domain

 .. container:: ptable